ian9696/Programing-Language-Parser/README.md

 The parser generates Java assembly code, which can then be translated to Java bytecode by Jasmin and run on Java Virtual Machine.

 Assembly code is generated along with warning messages for semantic errors, if any.
-It terminates immediately when a syntax error is found.
+The parser terminates immediately when a syntax error is found.

 ## Usage
 Generate parser using Lex and Yacc.